anodyne/docs/installation.md

 2. Update the document root and ensure that it ends with `/public` (there should be a single leading slash before "public")
 3. Click the update button

-Now, the server will only serve the `public` folder to the browser, securing your files outside of what users can access through the browser.

-### Plesk

 {% note %}
-To view the latest information about managing domains with Plesk, you can view their [help page](https://support.plesk.com/hc/en-us/articles/12377087631255-How-to-change-the-document-root-for-a-single-domain-on-Plesk) about changing the document root for a single domain.
+To view the latest information about managing domains with cPanel, you can view their [documentation page](https://docs.cpanel.net/cpanel/domains/domains/) about domains.
 {% /note %}

+### Plesk

 If your host has provided Plesk to manage the server, you'll find the document root setting in the Hosting Settings on the domains page.